 The site is surrounded with residential uses to the west and south of the proposed project.
-The residential subdivision would serve as a buffer/transition from the proposed self-storage facility and the existing single-family residences to the south.
-The self-storage facility would consist of a 12 to 14-foot-tall block wall that would screen the self-storage facility from the adjacent residential uses and reduce noise and privacy concerns.
+The proposed residential subdivision would serve as a buffer/transition from the proposed self-storage facility and the existing single-family residences to the south.
+Additionally, the south elevation of Building F (self-storage facility) includes a concrete-masonry unit façade that ranges from 12 to 14-feet in height.
+This block wall façade serves to screen the self-storage facility (from the adjacent residential uses) and reduce noise and privacy concerns.
 To create additional compatibility with the surrounding sites to help reduces concerns regarding noise, lighting, and privacy, there are conditions requiring the parking lot lights and building lights be shielded so that lighting does not "spill-over" to adjacent parcels (Conditions #22); controlled hours of operation only allowing operation between 7 a.m. and 10 p.m.
 (Condition #24).